 Residential surcharges on commercial addresses

 B2B distribution has different patterns than DTC — heavier packages, recurring customer addresses, slower delivery SLAs.
-We renegotiate against those patterns specifically and audit for the surcharges that hit B2B hardest.
+We renegotiate against those patterns and audit for the surcharges that hit B2B hardest.

 Shopify, BigCommerce, Amazon, multi-channel — we cover the full carrier stack you're juggling.